duckdb/duckdb-web/docs/sql/functions/patternmatching.md

 'abc' LIKE '%c'  -- TRUE
 ```

-LIKE pattern matching always covers the entire string.
+`LIKE` pattern matching always covers the entire string.
 Therefore, if it's desired to match a sequence anywhere within a string, the pattern must start and end with a percent sign.

 <!--The key word ILIKE can be used instead of LIKE to make the match case-insensitive according to the active locale.
 This is not in the SQL standard.-->

 ## SIMILAR TO
 <div id="rrdiagram2"></div>

 The `SIMILAR TO` operator returns true or false depending on whether its pattern matches the given string.
-It is similar to LIKE, except that it interprets the pattern using a regular expression.
+It is similar to `LIKE`, except that it interprets the pattern using a regular expression.
 Like `LIKE`, the `SIMILAR TO` operator succeeds only if its pattern matches the entire string; this is unlike common regular expression behavior where the pattern can match any part of the string.

 A regular expression is a character sequence that is an abbreviated definition of a set of strings (a regular set).
 A string is said to match a regular expression if it is a member of the regular set described by the regular expression.
 As with `LIKE`, pattern characters match string characters exactly unless they are special characters in the regular expression language — but regular expressions use different special characters than `LIKE` does.